 \section{Conclusion}

-In this work, we propose a systematic approach to investigate the behaviors of pre-trained models in OOD scenarios.
-Given the data, we simulate OOD scenarios based on the program's complexity, syntax, and semantics.
-Using the simulated scenarios, we shed light on the model fragility in the OOD scenarios, potential misbehavior or dangers of these models, and the necessity to improve dataset construction in the future.
-We also reveal the model impotence to handle each considered OOD dimension and to what extent we can improve the generalization of the models by exposing the relevant data.
-Furthermore, we investigate how well the models can generate unseen language elements, and we discuss the potential threats of these inductive biases.
+In this work, we propose a systematic approach to investigate the behaviors of fine-tuned LLMs in OOD scenarios for the source code domain.
+Given the data, we simulate OOD scenarios based on the program's length, syntax, and semantics.
+Using the simulated scenarios, we shed light on the models' fragility in the OOD scenarios, potential performance drop, and the necessity to improve dataset construction.
+We also reveal the model's impotence in handling considered OOD dimensions and to what extent we can improve the generalization of the models by exposing the relevant data.
+Furthermore, our results reveal that, although models fine-tuned with full fine-tuning and LoRA exhibit similar in-distribution accuracy, LoRA fine-tuning demonstrates higher OOD generalization accuracy.
 We will release the implementation of our work to support future systematic analysis of source code model behavior in OOD scenarios.